arushikohli5/Data-Structures/README.md

 # Data-Structures
-Practice of data structures in java
+Practice of Data Structures in Java